Heroes of the Realms

 Pin Down: As a standard action you can attempt to use a weapon to pin a target to an adjacent surface.
 This can only be done with piercing weapons.
 Unless you have the Improved Pin Down feat this maneuver provokes attacks of opportunity.
 Also, if you try to pin down a target by piercing their body with a weapon you must have the Greater Pin Down feat or this maneuver provokes attacks of opportunity.
 You can only pierce a targets body if your base attack bonus is higher than their Hit Dice / Character Level.
 This inflicts normal damage to the target.

 Special If you have the Manyshot (for range attacks), or the Double Slice (for melee attacks) feat you can pin down a target with two weapons with one combat maneuver check roll.
-If the check is successful then the target needs to remove two weapons to remove the entangled condition.
+If the check is successful then the target needs to remove two weapons to remove the grappled condition.
 Removing the first weapon does not provoke attacks of opportunity, but removing the second weapon in the same round does provoke attacks of opportunity.
 Also see new feats for feats related to this maneuver.

 Note: A GM can rule that a creature can not be pinned down, because they lack anything to pin them down with (no clothes, hair, etc.).
 Oozes would fall in this category.